DavidePedrotti/On-Demand-SDN-Slicing/README.md

         ├── topology.py
         └── utils.p
 ```
+- `docs_images` contains the images used for the documentation
 - `gui/` contains the files to run the web interface
 - `topologies/` contains the two topologies: `first_topology/` and `second_topology/`
     - each topology contains the following files